 - CETACEAN RESEARCH

 The distribution and status of the Atlantic humpback dolphin is very poorly known, and in recent years its conservation status has been of considerable concern.
 While it ranges from Western Sahara to Angola, its occurrence within this range appears to be discontinuous and there are no data available regarding total population size in any of the confirmed range states.
-Moreover, the species occurs only in very nearshore waters (often <1 km from the coast), and consequently experiences high exposure to anthropogenic pressures including fishing, habitat degradation and loss and hunting.
-The limited available data suggest that by-catch in fishing gear and deliberate hunting are significant causes of mortality.
+Moreover, the species occurs only in very nearshore waters (often <1 km from the coast), and consequently experiences high exposure to anthropogenic pressures including fishing, habitat degradation and loss, and hunting.
+The limited available data suggest that by-catch in fishing gear and deliberate hunting may be significant causes of mortality.
 In recent years these concerns have resulted in the Atlantic humpback dolphin being upgraded to the Convention on Migratory Species (CMS) Appendix I and assigned Critically Endangered status on the IUCN Red List.

 Weir, C.R.
 (2016).
 Atlantic humpback dolphins (Sousa teuszii) in the Saloum Delta (Senegal): distribution, relative abundance and photo-identification.
 African Journal of Marine Science, 38: 385–394.